Modified Car Insurance: How Modifications Affect Your Rates & Coverage

 Don't Rely on Verbal Disclosure

 Even if you called your insurer and mentioned a modification, that does not constitute official disclosure.
 You must complete a written modification disclosure form and have it attached to your policy.
-Keep a copy for your records.
+Keep a copy for your records — and update your documentation annually to maintain an accurate paper trail.

-State Farm, for example, requires supplemental forms for any aftermarket parts totaling over $3,000 in value, with a broad definition that covers wheels, suspension, exhaust, lighting, and interior mods.
-The burden of identifying and documenting every non-stock component falls on you, even for modifications installed by a previous owner.
+State Farm requires supplemental forms for any aftermarket parts totaling over $3,000 in value, with a broad definition that covers wheels, suspension, exhaust, lighting, and interior mods.
+Geico routes modified vehicle applications to high-risk divisions rather than denying coverage outright — but this routing results in premium increases of 65–90% above standard rates.
+The burden of identifying and documenting every non-stock component falls on you — even for modifications installed by a previous owner.

 Trusted by Thousands